hemantksingh/messup-learn/People/Leadership.md

 ## Influence

-- [Influencing others](./Influence.md) requires using your relationships and network for supporting your initiatives
+- [Influencing others](./Influence.md) requires you to build relationships and network for supporting your initiatives
 - Explore how you can engage and include others in the early stages of your challenge to get their buy-in and support
+- You can communicate the risks and benefits of a particular approach e.g. I'd recommend you not going down that route, would be delighted to be proven wrong.
+If your recommendation is not accepted, you can offer to be there and available in case the adopted approach does not work out
 - Manage conflict - Conflict can be seen as 'influence failed', reflect on your level of influence and where it comes from.
 You cannot win an argument - Avoid proving someone wrong, even if they are.
 Let them have their moment of authority and deflect the conversation onto something positive.

 ## Political savy